 James, the brother of Jesus wrote,

-“Rejoice in the Lord alway, and again I say, rejoice.” -Philippians 4:4 (KJV)
+“Rejoice in the Lord always, and again I say, rejoice.” -Philippians 4:4 (KJV)